SRCF/docs/content/reference/timeout/index.md

 What is Timeout?
 ----------------

-Timeout is the SRCF\'s solution to a free, robust and multipurpose video conferencing platform.
+Timeout is the SRCF's solution to a free, robust and multipurpose video conferencing platform.
 Timeout is free for all members of the university, as are all of our other services :).

-**Timeout\'s key features are:**
+**Timeout's key features are:**

 -   Core video conferencing capabilities (video, audio)
 -   Live screensharing